TIBCOSoftware/snappydata/docs/deployment.md

 <a id="embeddedmode"></a>
 ## Embedded SnappyData Store Mode
 In this mode, the Spark computations and in-memory data store run collocated in the same JVM.
-This is our out of the box configuration and suitable for most SnappyData real time production environments.
-You launch SnappyData servers to bootstrap any data from disk, replicas or from external data sources .
+This is our out of the box configuration and suitable for most SnappyData real-time production environments.
+You launch SnappyData servers to bootstrap any data from disk, replicas or from external data sources.
 Spark executors are dynamically launched when the first Spark Job arrives.

 Some of the advantages of this mode are:

 * **High performance**: All your Spark applications access the table data locally, in-process.
 The query engine accesses all the data locally by reference and avoids copying (which can be very expensive when working with large volumes).

-* **Driver High Availabiltiy**: When Spark jobs are submitted, they can now run in a HA configuration.
+* **Driver High Availability**: When Spark jobs are submitted, they can now run in an HA configuration.
 The submitted job becomes visible to a redundant “lead” node that prevents the executors to go down when the Spark driver fails.
 Any submitted Spark job continues to run as long as there is at least one “lead” node running.

 * **Less complex**: There is only a single cluster to start, monitor, debug and tune.

 ![Embedded Mode](Images/SnappyEmbeddedMode.png)

-In this mode one can write Spark programs using jobs.
+In this mode, one can write Spark programs using jobs.
 For more details, refer to the [SnappyData Jobs](programming_guide#snappydata-jobs) section.

 **Example: Submit a Spark Job to the SnappyData Cluster**
 ```